 Putting the above values in the given ratio, we get

 So, the above ratio is the ratio of the electric force to the gravitational force between a proton and an electron when the distance between them is constant.

-Q.4) (i) ‘electric charge of a body is quantised’, explain the statement.
+Q 1.4) (i) Explain the meaning of the statement ‘electric charge of a body is quantised’